ELELAB/MAVISp_EVE_pipeline/EVE_pipeline/README.md

 It is based on the available scripts for running EVE, described on the original [EVE GitHub](https://github.com/OATML/EVE).

-If you use thie code, please cite the original EVE paper, as well as the original MAVISp paper, as stated in the README file in the main folder of this repository.
+If you use this code, please cite the original EVE paper, as well as the original MAVISp paper, as stated in the README file in the main folder of this repository.

 ## Requirements